 “A brand is a name, term, design, symbol, or any other feature that identifies one seller’s good or service as distinct from those of other sellers” (American Marketing Association).

-You can consider a brand as the idea or image people have in mind when thinking about specific products, services and activities of a company, both in a practical (e.g. “the shoe is light-weight”) and emotional way (e.g. “the shoe makes me feel powerful”).
-It is therefore not just the physical features that create a brand but also the feelings that consumers develop towards the company’s product.
+You can consider a brand as the idea or image people have in mind when thinking about specific products, services, and activities of a company, both in a practical (e.g. “the shoe is light-weight”) and emotional way (e.g. “the shoe makes me feel powerful”).
+It is therefore not just the physical features that create a brand but also the feelings that consumers develop towards the company or its product.
 This combination of physical and emotional cues is triggered when exposed to the name, the logo, the visual identity, or even the message communicated.

 A product can be easily copied by other players in a market, but a brand will always be unique.
 For example, Pepsi and Coca-Cola taste very similar, however for some reason, some people feel more connected to Coca-Cola, others to Pepsi.